Fivestones, published by Lapwing Publications, in 2022.

 The book contains a range of poems, several of which were inspired by places in the South-West as well as a long sequence on the subject of Devon's women writers.
 You can download a PDF sampler from the book from the publisher here and buy either from the publisher or from this website's bookshop.

 The collection took a long time to put together; its title was taken from a long poem called 'The Soprano Who Loved Silence', which, though published elsewhere, is not included in the book.
 The title borrows a musical conceptual term, denoting the textural sweep of melodic contour - kind of safe-space - for a singer or instrumentalist.
 The collection is intended as a corresponding writerly space in which I bring together various drifts of work, assemble them into poetry's equivalence of music's soundscape.

-I was asked by the Editor of Shearsman Books to edit the paperback edition of Selected Poems of Mary Lady Chudleigh.
+I was asked by the Editor of Shearsman Books to edit the paperback edition of Selected Poems of Mary Lady Chudleigh - see Shearsman Classics.
 Lady Chudleigh was Devon's C17 important proto-feminist poet.
 Friend of Dryden and leading figure amongst the women writers of her day, Chudleigh' work still resonates with many readers of our own day.This is the only selection of her work available in paperback.

-Scrapblog a Writer from the South-West is a collection of pieces taken from my occasional blog of the same name, available as an ebook from Blurb.
-I am preparing a new edition of the book at present; it will soon be available to buy from Blurb Books.
-In Standard Landscape format and 114 pages, the collection includes a cross-section of some of the best articles and pieces included in the blog.
+Scrapblog a Writer from the South-West is a collection of pieces taken from my now finished occasional blog of the same name, available as an ebook from Blurb.
+In Standard Landscape format and 114 pages, the collection includes a cross-section of some of the articles and pieces included in the blog.